 Teething is a tough phase for a baby.
 They’re in pain.
 They’re feeling lousy.
 They’re irritable and generally just fed up.
 You can’t blame them.
 When you think about what’s actually happening to them it must be pretty horrible.
 Luckily we can’t remember going through it and neither will they eventually.
-But in the mean time you can help them relieve their symptoms and cheer them up with one of these top rated teething toys.
+But in the meantime you can help them relieve their symptoms and cheer them up with one of these.

 Price:£9.95 Rating: 9/10

 I love this teething bracelet.
-Not only is it cute as a button, it also has different shapes, textures and colours for your baby to enjoy.
+Not only is it cute as a button, but it also has different shapes, textures and colours for your baby to enjoy.
 They’ve called it a bracelet but it’s not really for wearing.
-It’s the perfect size and weight for baby to be able to pick it up and hold it easily.
+It’s a perfect size and weight for the baby to be able to pick it up and hold it easily.

 It’s handmade from natural beech wood that is sanded to make it safe, smooth and splinter-free.
 The wood is treated with 100% organic olive oil to seal it and help prevent cracks.
-The silicon beads are made from food grade silicon.
-They are odourless and tasteless, and free from BPAs, lead, cadmium, phthalates and mercury.
+The silicone beads are made from food-grade silicone.
+They are odourless and tasteless and free from BPAs, lead, cadmium, phthalates and mercury.
 Each bracelet is double threaded and separately knotted for extra security so you don’t have to worry about the beads coming loose.